 Google Business Profile

-This is the single most important thing you can do for local visibility.
-Your Google Business Profile controls what appears when someone searches your name, and it's what gets you into the map pack.
+Your Google Business Profile is the single highest-impact thing you can do for local visibility.
+It's what gets you into the map pack, and it's what appears when someone searches your name.
 Fill in every field.
 Add real photos.
 Set accurate hours.
 Respond to reviews.
+If you haven't set yours up yet, start with the step-by-step GBP setup guide.

 Reviews and ratings